morrownr/USB-WiFi/USB_Chipsets.md

 ## Realtek RTL8814

-:x: Requires out-of-tree drivers
+:x: Requires out-of-tree drivers (Avoid adapters with this chipset.
+The Realtek provided driver is old and problematic.)

 RTL8814AU is the USB version.
-Apparently rated AC1900.
+AC1900.

 * No WiFi Alliance certification